arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 4.20.2021

+> Lightning is a lot of electrons moving very quickly from one spot to another.

+From _Code: The Hidden Language of Computer Hardware and Software_.
+Not really the type of thing I expected to learn from this book.

 ### 4.18.2021